chlorm-forks/Emby.Wiki/Synology-:-Accessing-Beta-and-Development-Releases.md

 `https://synology.emby.media/?package_repository=67f52575-ad3d-4d77-ace0-ac7bf3982a76`

+You can also make use of the processor optimised packages in the same way as you can for the stable release, for details please see the page [>> Custom-Package-Architectures-for-XPEnology <<](https://github.com/MediaBrowser/Wiki/wiki/Synology-:-Custom-Package-Architectures-for-XPEnology)

 ## Notes

 For those of you that are interested, the reason for not making the beta releases available via the default package source is as follows:-